7th Street Active Transportation Corridor Study

 NO to Proposed Plan for 7th Street

-by breyes, 4 months ago
+by breyes, over 1 year ago

 Why does Grand Junction insist on making roads that are for small towns like Fruita.
 There are new subdivisions going up everywhere and yet Grand Junction does not build roads that allow for the increase in traffic.
 Grand Junction is growing, it's time the city stops pretending we only have 20k as our population.
 7th Street is a main road that people take to get around.
 They have already decreased 4th and 5th street to one lane.
 We need more two or three lane roads in this town, NOT less!